jmoler2/portfolio-john/docs/index.md

     details: All of your assignments will be posted on your portfolio.
   - title: About Me
     details: You'll implement a small bio about yourself on here!
+  - title: Interviews
+    details: This is where I will store my interview information.
 ---